 In the workplace, effective collaboration involves teams sharing ideas and skills to achieve a common goal.
 When employees with different perspectives, ideas, and experiences work together to find innovative solutions, organizations thrive.
 But what happens when our physical work places get replaced with virtual spaces?

 Despite having hundreds of ways to communicate with our teams, studies show that individuals feel more disconnected from their colleagues than ever before.
-While individual productivity has gone up since the start of the pandemic, team productivity has taken a hit.
+While employee productivity has gone up since the start of the pandemic, team productivity has taken a hit.
 And contrary to what some think, the solution is not going back to the office.

 Gone are the days of praising the “lone wolf.”
 We’ve mostly given up on the myth that innovation happens when the mad scientist sits alone in his lab conjuring up experiments.
 Even a genius like Thomas Edison had a team of “muckers” bouncing around ideas and tinkering with him.
-As stated in the first principle of collaborative intelligence, people are simply greater together and hard problems are best tackled by teams.
+As outlined in the first principle of collaborative intelligence, people are simply greater together and hard problems are best tackled by teams.